Add Your Business/Event

 You can exchange case at most banks or at Super Rich which offers slightly better rates.
 Super Rich booths are conveniently at Siam, Chidlom and Asoke BTS skytrain stations – your passport is required.

-Do not drink tap water.
-Bottled water can be purchased at all convenience stores (7Eleven, Family Mart, etc.) throughout Bangkok 24 hours a day.
+Tap water is not recommended for drinking.
+Bottled water can be purchased at all convenience stores (7Eleven, Family Mart, etc.) throughout Bangkok, 24 hours a day.

 For other services you might find helpful, please visit our Gay Bangkok Services page.